 For dividend-paying stocks and funds, these are the key terms you need to take note of:

 A company’s dividend payout ratio is the proportion of the earnings it pays out as dividends to its shareholders.
 This is typically expressed as a percentage.
 Whatever amount that is not paid out is retained by the company to pay off its debt or reinvest in its core operations.

-Suppose that ABC decides to pay S$1 dividend per share out of its S$10 earnings in one year.
+Suppose that ABC decides to pay $1 dividend per share out of its $10 earnings in one year.
 Its payout ratio is 10%.

 The dividend yield of a stock is the amount of dividends a shareholder receives divided by the stock’s current price.
 Again, this is expressed as a percentage.

-In the above example, if ABC is trading at S$20 and pays S$1 dividend per share, its dividend yield is 5%.
+In the above example, if ABC is trading at $20 and pays $1 dividend per share, its dividend yield is 5%.

-Government bonds from developed countries are considered very safe investments as they are guaranteed by the government.
+Government bonds from developed countries are considered safe investments as they are guaranteed by the government.

-The SGS bonds that are available on SGX have poor liquidity.
-To give retail investors access to bond markets, the government in 2015 rolled out a 10-year Singapore Savings Bond which retail investors can buy through the ATMs of the three local banks for as little as S$500.
-While they have 10-year maturities, investors can redeem them anytime, with no penalties.
+The Singapore Government Securities (SGS) bonds that are available on SGX have poor liquidity.
+To give retail investors access to bond markets, the government in 2015 rolled out a 10-year Singapore Savings Bond (SSB) which retail investors can buy easily for as little as S$500.
+While they have 10-year maturities, investors can redeem SSBs anytime, with no penalties.
 However, each investor can only hold a maximum S$200,000 of such bonds.

 A better alternative may be professionally-managed mutual funds that invest in income-producing assets that give you immediate access to a diversified range of fixed income products.
 Some of these can be local currency hedged, so that you do not take any foreign exchange risk with them.